daniellek1995/Microsoft-ARM-templates/README.md

 # Microsoft-ARM-templates
 ---
 In this Repo you will find the following scripts:
-1. Create resource group scripts: deploy a resource group.
+1. Create resource group scripts:/n
+deploy a resource group.
 You need to provide the resource group name, and the subscription id.
 2. Create storage account scripts: